AbdullahZuhair21/CRTP/README.md

 powershell -ep bypass   #If u get an error module can't be loaded .
 C:\AD\Tools\Invoke-SessionHunter.ps1 Invoke-SessionHunter
+OR
+Invoke-UserHunter
+Invoke-UserHunter -GroupName "RDPUsers"
 ```
 To confirm admin access
 ```
 Invoke-UserHunter -CheckAccess
 ```
-Find computers where a domain admin is logged-in
+Find computers where a domain admin is logged in
 ```
-Invoke-UserHunter -Stealth
+Invoke-UserHunter -Stealth  #Will only go to the high-value targets
 ```
 Get users with privileges in other domains inside the forest
 ```